awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 ## Deleting a Cluster<a name="delete-cluster"></a>

 If you no longer need your cluster, you can delete it\.
 If you plan to provision a new cluster with the same data and configuration as the one you are deleting, you need a manual snapshot\.
 By using a manual snapshot, you can restore the snapshot later and resume using the cluster\.
 If you delete your cluster but you don't create a final manual snapshot, the cluster data is deleted\.
 In either case, automated snapshots are deleted after the cluster is deleted, but any manual snapshots are retained until you delete them\.
 You might be charged Amazon Simple Storage Service storage rates for manual snapshots, depending on the amount of storage you have available for Amazon Redshift snapshots for your clusters\.
-For more information, see [Shutting Down and Deleting Clusters](working-with-clusters.md#rs-mgmt-shutdown-delete-cluster)\. <a name="delete-cluster-task"></a>
+For more information, see [Shutting Down and Deleting Clusters](working-with-clusters.md#rs-mgmt-shutdown-delete-cluster)\.

+**Note**
+A new console is available for Amazon Redshift\.
+Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
+The **New Console** instructions are open by default\.

+### New Console<a name="cluster-delete"></a>

+**To delete a cluster**

+1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

+1. On the navigation menu, choose **CLUSTERS**\.

+1. Choose the cluster to delete\.

+1. For **Actions**, choose **Delete**\.
+The **Delete cluster** page appears\.

+1. Choose **Delete cluster**\.

+### Original Console<a name="cluster-delete-originalconsole"></a><a name="delete-cluster-task"></a>

 **To delete a cluster**